carpentries/docs.carpentries.org/source/community/community_session_host.rst

 Community Session Hosts Handbook
 ================================

-Hosting a community discussion is a great way to meet more people in The Carpentries community, learn more about the organization, share your knowledge, and learn from others' experiences.
+Hosting a community discussion is a great way to meet more people in The Carpentries community, learn more about the organisation, share your knowledge, and learn from others' experiences.

 Community discussions are also an important part of our <a href="https://carpentries.github.io/instructor-training/checkout/">Instructor Training Certification Process</a>.,